neilsimon/nd009t-capstone/doc/Report.md

 | ^Market\ Return^ | ^1.296^     | ^1.000^     | ^0.541^     | ^0.541^     | ^1.000^     | ^0.702^     |           |           |
 | ^Always\ Sell^   | ^0.706^     | ^0.545^     | ^0.459^     | ^0.000^     | ^0.000^     | ^0.000^     |           |           |

-Based on these results, were we implementing a long term production version of this tool, we would use the 16 Clusters configuration as it gives better return, and has higher level of accuracy and precision, indicating that it is a better fit.
+Based on these results, were we implementing a long term production version of this tool, we would use the 16 Clusters configuration as seems to give a better return, and has higher level of accuracy and precision, indicating that it is a better fit.
 That said, the comparatively high value for the root-mean-square error (RMSE) does indicate a relatively high level of deviation from the actual daily return and therefore a relatively high risk.

 Figure 12 shows the above table in chart form.
+Figure 13 shows the relationship between cluster count, and training and deploy time.

 ![Results](../img/Prediction Accuracy Chart.png "Results")

-Figure 13 shows the relationship between cluster count, and training and deploy time.

 ![Training and Deploy Time](../img/Train Time.png "Training and Deploy Time")

 ### Justification

-As we can see, the clustered approach as described above did not achieve particularly great results, generally failing to beat the always buy/hold and not even consistently achieving better results than the coin flip approach to trading.
+As we can see, the clustered approach as described above did not achieve particularly useful results, generally failing to beat the always buy/hold and not even consistently achieving better results than the coin flip approach to trading.
 The 2 configurations that did achieve better results than the market (the always buy approach) were the 4 cluster and 16 cluster approaches.
 I suspect that this was more due to random chance than anything else, but the 16 Cluster configuration does show some promise.
 Its particularly high relative return, and accuracy suggest that it may be possible to use it to beat the market over the long term.
 That said, the data required to test this does not exist as we would need a large number of values to have any significant degree of certainty.

-The low values for recall and f-measure, combined with the relatively high RMSE suggest that the risk associated with the 16 cluster configuration is rather high.
-In particular, the relatively high RMSE when compared with configurations with fewer tabular predictor systems (fewer clusters, or a single cluster/unclustered) suggests that the amount of data used for training was too small.
-The average size of training set would have been 188 rows, which is rather small and would lead to an underfit model.
+The low values for recall and $F_1$, combined with the relatively high RMSE suggest that the risk associated with the 16 cluster configuration is rather high.
+In particular, the relatively high RMSE when compared with configurations with fewer Tabular Predictor systems (fewer clusters, or a single cluster/unclustered) suggests that the amount of data used for the Tabular Predictor training was too small.
+The average size of such a training set would have been 188 rows, which is rather small and would lead to an underfit model.
 Unfortunately there is no way to add more data for training, as any such data would have to extend further back in time and would likely be less relevant to current trading.

 Ultimately, none of these configurations is expected to beat the strategy of always buying and holding gold as they provide either too much risk or a lower relative return.